afarin-fatemeh-rezaei/Simulation/Equilibrium & Melting/README.md

 ### Outputs

-The outputs are stored in `equilibrium/System Reaching Equilibrium outputs/` and include:
+The outputs are stored in `equilibrium/System Reaching Equilibrium outputs/`
-- Temperature evolution data
-- Velocity distribution histograms
-- Speed distribution histograms
-- Entropy evolution data
-- Plots showing equilibration

 ---